hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ---

-Through the XSS vulnerability present in the initial setup page of the second-generation router, an attacker can gain control of the Router and the Dishy.
+A `Cross-Site Scripting (XSS)` vulnerability in the initial captive portal page of the second-generation router could allow an attacker to take control of the `router` and `Dishy`.

 # **The Basics**